 Ponte Neuf Bridge is the oldest bridge in Paris and one of the favorites in the city.

 Take a walk along this centuries-old bridge linking the Right and Left Banks through the Île de la Cité.
 Also if you like walking, the area around Les Halls and the River Seine is home to many pedestrian streets.

-There's a premier underground shopping center called Les Halles, which was formerly the Paris food market, now it's a place to shop and see a movie.
-Palais Royal is home to the ministry of culture, but you can visit its gardens and surrounding boutique shops.
+There’s a premier underground shopping center called Les Halles.
+This was formerly the Paris food market, now it’s a place to shop and see a movie.
+Palais Royal is home to the ministry of culture but you can visit its gardens and surrounding boutique shops.

-It is not such a big place, but still, there are 7 metro stations with five metro lines (yellow 1, pink 7, purple 14 and 4, and green 3).
-Because it is a historical center, there is no too much bus stops, as well as vehicles in the streets.
+It is not so big place, but still there is 7 metro stations with five metro lines (yellow 1, pink 7, purple 14 and 4, and green 3).
+Because it is a histrorical center, there is no too much bus stops, as well as vehicles in the streets.